-Pursuant to 28 U.S.C. § 636(c), with the consent of the parties, a District Judge may designate a full-time Magistrate Judge to conduct any or all proceedings, including trial, in a jury or non-jury civil matter, and to order the entry of final judgment in the case.
-Cases referred to a Magistrate Judge shall be randomly assigned.
+Pursuant to 28 U.S.C. § 636(c), with the consent of the parties, a District Judgedistrict judge may designate a full-time Magistrate Judgemagistrate judge to conduct any or all proceedings, including trial, in a jury or non-jury civil matter, and to order the entry of final judgment in the case.
+Cases referred to a Magistrate Judgemagistrate judge shall be randomly assigned.

-Upon the filing of any civil case, the Clerk of Court shall notify the parties of their right to proceed by consent before a Magistrate Judge.
+Upon the filing of any civil case, the Clerk of Court shall notify the parties of their right to proceed by consent before a Magistrate Judgemagistrate judge.